crenwick93/snow_eda_demo/README.md

 1. Go back to AAP.
 Click Automation Execution > Jobs.
 You will see the EDA Enrich ServiceNow REQ run, quickly followed by the Provision Test VM.

 1. Log onto you AWS environment.
 You will see a new ec2 instance running with the tag Environment = Testing.
+1. Optional: Repeat the steps but this time select "Special Projects" as business purpose.
+You will see that it does the same enrichment job, but then runs "Provision Special Project VM" job template instead.
 <br>
 <br>